Need to learn how to better price your plumbing jobs? This article is for you! We go through 5 easy steps to better price your plumbing jobs!

 In the plumbing business, time is money.
 That’s why having the ability to accurately forecast the time and efforts needed for the job is very important to give customers an appropriate quote that will secure the job and bring a good profit.

 Estimates are golden when you work in the plumbing industry for two reasons.
 One, they paint a clear picture to the customer of what the plumbing job will cost.
-And two, it offers you an outline of how you can land the job over the competition.
+And two, an accurate plumbing estimate offers an outline of how you can land the job over the competition.

 Plumbing Estimates: The Basics

-Set the tone when meetings clients for the first time by offering them a plumbing estimate with all the details needed to hire your company.
-A thorough and clear outline of the estimate can help you land the job!
+Set the tone when meeting clients for the first time by offering them a plumbing estimate with all the details needed to hire your company.
+A thorough and clear outline of the plumbing estimates can help you land the job!

-While you can offer a verbal estimate, a written one helps make your business look more professional.
-Create the outline ahead of time so it’s easy to plug in the information, plus the consistency is helpful for you and your potential clients.
-Cover the following points:
+Cost estimation is a critical stage of a project in any industry that requires field work, so invoicing a plumbing business is no different than a construction job estimation.
+While you can offer a verbal estimate, a written plumbing estimate helps make your business look more professional.
+Check the average estimations range in your local area and create the outline ahead of time so that it’s easy to plug in the information, plus the consistency is helpful for you and your potential clients.
+Cover the following points in your plumbing estimates:

 - Contact information